tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### STEP 2: The Virus Penetrates The Host (Viral Penetration)

-Now that the Virus and the Host are attached, the Host 'eats' the Virus.
+In general, when the Virus and the Host are attached, the Host 'eats' the Virus.
 What does this mean ?
-Well, the cell membrane (
+Well, the cell membrane of the Host surrounds the Virus and engulfs it in

 Like we said, not all Viruses have an Envelope.
 What about them ?